 Social media platforms are the ideal place to share your content.
 Giving your audience opportunities to engage with content on your website through social media will increase traffic to your site while helping your overall SEO plan; hashtags and other uses of keywords will help to boost your search engine ranking.

 Content and social media marketing aren’t B2C exclusives.
 B2B businesses are on social too, with 75% of B2B buyers using social media to search for information about a purchase.
 If you know your audience, you will know how to make content that is appropriate for your industry and brand.

 4. Reviews and Comments

-One of the best things about social media is it isn’t a one way street.
+One of the best things about social media is it isn’t a one-way street.
 You share content with your audience, and your audience provides content back in the form of comments and reviews.

-Customer reviews are one of the most impactful factors in a buyer’s decision making process.
-Reviews can come the form of Yelp or Google reviews, or simply in the comments on your social posts.
+Customer reviews are one of the most impactful factors in a buyer’s decision-making process.
+Reviews can come in the form of Yelp or Google reviews, or simply in the comments on your social posts.
 What other people are saying about you online matters; 79% of people say that user-generated content on social media significantly impacts their decisions; 92% trust the recommendations of friends and family and 85% trust consumer reviews online as much as a personal recommendation.

 Managing these interactions serves your business in a number of ways.
-It gives insight into where you are currently missing the mark with your customers and may give suggestions to what actions should be taken.
+It gives insight into where you are currently missing the mark with your customers and may give suggestions as to what actions should be taken.
 You will also get the chance to right any wrongs, showing accountability and dedication to customer satisfaction.
 In the end, consumers want to know that their best interest is in mind and that they are supporting transparent and honest business practices.